Skip to contents

 aemet_api_key("111111abc", install = TRUE)

-# You can check it with:
+# Check it with:

 Sys.getenv("AEMET_API_KEY")